Ordered Yao graphs: maximum degree, edge density, and clique numbers: Introduction

-A systematic study of the basic combinatorial properties of Nearest Neighbor Graphs dates back at least to the classical paper~\cite{EPY97} by Eppstein, Paterson, and Yao in which, among other, they made the following simple observation: two edges with the same endpoint meet at an angle of at least $\pi/3$, and thus the maximum indegree is bounded from above by $6$ for planar point sets.
+A systematic study of the basic combinatorial properties of Nearest Neighbor Graphs dates back at least to the classical paper~\cite{EPY97} by Eppstein, Paterson, and Yao in which, among others, they made the following simple observation: two edges with the same endpoint meet at an angle of at least $\pi/3$, and thus the maximum indegree is bounded from above by $6$ for planar point sets.
 However, it is not hard to see that for any $k>1$, the maximum indegree of a $k$-sector Yao graph can be arbitrarily large.
-It is an open problem in the field to determine whether every point set $P$ admits an order such that the maximum indegree of the corresponding ordered Yao graph is bounded from above by some constant $c_k$, independent of the size of $P$, see~\cite{BGM04}.
+Determining whether every point set $P$ admits an order such that the maximum indegree of the corresponding ordered Yao graph is bounded from above by some constant $c_k$, independent of the size of $P$, remains an open problem; see~\cite{BGM04}.
 To get a better understanding of how degrees behave in these graphs, here we attempt to \textit{maximize} the maximum indegree.
-We addressed the special case $k=1$ in a separate paper~\cite{ADSSZ24+}.

-\begin{definition} For $k,n \in \NN$, let $d_k(n)$ be the maximum indegree one can always guarantee in an $n$-vertex $k$-sector ordered Yao graph by picking a suitable order.
+The special case $k=1$ was addressed in a separate paper~\cite{ADSSZ24+}. \begin{definition} For $k,n \in \NN$, let $d_k(n)$ be the maximum indegree one can always guarantee in an $n$-vertex $k$-sector ordered Yao graph by picking a suitable order.
 In other words, $d_k(n)$ is the maximum integer satisfying the following property.
 For every $n$-point set in the plane, there exists an order such that the corresponding $k$-sector ordered Yao graph has maximum indegree at least $d_k(n)$. \end{definition}